dozer75/Foralla.HttpClientAuthentication/README.md

 }
 ```

-> **NOTE**: The previous `AuthorizationEndpoint` is replaced by `TokenEndpoint`.
-It still exists,
-but is obsoleted and will be removed in a later version.
+The `Additional*Parameters` configuration is dynamic, any configuration in these will
+be added to their respective parts of the request accordingly.
+Please note that the
+`AdditionalQueryParameters` will be url encoded.

 ### Examples